Accessibility statement - oulu.fi online service

 Table header rows are not table header rows.
 In addition, a table has been incorrectly used for image arrangement in some contents.

-On the continuous learning subsite (JOY), the difference between the menus is only indicated with colour.
+On the continuous learning contents (JOY), the difference between the menus is only indicated with colour.

 1.4.3 Contrast (Minimum) (AA)

-The service uses visual elements with colour combinations that do not fulfil the minimum requirements for contrast.
-Insufficient contrast is used in two button styles on the site: in the status visualisation representing the progress of forms and in the search field’s placeholder text when using the Safari browser.
+The web service uses visual elements with colour combinations that do not fulfill the minimum requirements for contrast.
+Insufficient contrast is used in the status visualisation representing the progress of forms.

 1.4.4 Resize text (AA)